Tutorial 25: Render to Texture

 int m_textureWidth, m_textureHeight;

-unsigned int m_textureUnit, m_frameBufferId, m_textureID, m_depthBufferId;
+unsigned int m_frameBufferId, m_textureID, m_depthBufferId;

 float m_projectionMatrix[16], m_orthoMatrix[16];